scottcgi/scottcgi.github.io/pages/about-en.md

 ---
-description: Game Engine Developer & Independent Game and App Maker
+description: Game Engine Developer & Independent Game / App Maker
 permalink: /about/
 lang: en
 ---

 ## About

-Major in **Computer Science** and over **12 years** programming experience.
-The core development experience including **3 years** in J2EE, **6 years** in mobile game, **4 years** in independent game and app.
+Major in **Computer Science** and over **14 years** programming experience.
+The core development experience including **3 years** in J2EE, **6 years** in mobile game, **6 years** in independent game and app.
 In addition, adhere to technical writing and technology sharing.

 The details of technical **experience** and **stack**: